Etchall Paint Products

 For creating designs on glass, mirrors, marble, slate, ceramic, and ink, you're going to need the Etchall Etching Creme.
 Best used with stencils of your choice, this creme gives a subtle decoration to your piece.
 Stencil glass coasters or add a decorative boarder around your mirror or sliding glass door.
 Etching creme is very easy to use and is made even easier when you use the tools given to you by Etchall, like the Squeegee and Detail Pick Tool.
 These items make etching all the more fun and give you the tools it takes to create something that looks professionally designed.

-Then apply your stencil.
-You can use your own if you like, but I loved this little hummingbird from Etchall.
-Then I used the Squeegee to make sure my stencil was secure and there were no air bubbles in the stencil.
+First, clean off the glass surface with a lint-free paper towel or cloth.
+Apply the stencil.
+You can use your own if you like, but I loved this hummingbird from Etchall.
+Use the Squeegee to make sure the stencil is secure, pressing out any air bubbles.

 Tags / Related Topics